 Duties and Responsibilities:

-- Work closely with all staff to coordinate sponsorship, marketing, public relations and volunteer opportunities for sponsors, donors and assigned special events.
+- Work closely with all staff to coordinate sponsorship, marketing, public relations and volunteer opportunities for corporate partners.

-- Attend state-wide events as required or appropriate/some travel required.
+- Attend statewide events as required or appropriate/travel required.

 If this opportunity to work for a well-known nonprofit sounds interesting to you, please send cover letter and resume to: Director of Development Search, SOVA, 3212 Skipwith Road Suite 100, Richmond, VA 23294 or email to [email protected].